-In our LGF analysis, we assume residual tangible common equity of 3% and losses post-failure of 8% of tangible banking assets.
-Furthermore, we assume a 26% share of deposits being "junior" wholesale deposits, for which we factor in a 25% run-off, while we assume a 5% run-off in preferred deposits prior to failure.
+We further assume residual tangible common equity of 3% and losses post-failure of 8% of tangible banking assets.
+In addition, we assume a 26% share of deposits being "junior" wholesale deposits, for which we factor in a 25% run-off prior to failure, while we assume a 5% run-off in preferred deposits.
 These ratios are in line with our standard assumptions.

-In line with the new German insolvency legislation, which effectively subordinated senior unsecured bonds and notes to deposits and senior-senior unsecured debt in resolution since January 2017, we base our calculation on the assumption that deposits and senior-senior debt are preferred to plain vanilla senior unsecured bonds.
+The results of our Advanced LGF analysis are:

-For deposits and senior-senior unsecured bonds, as well as CRR liabilities, our LGF analysis indicates an extremely low loss-given-failure, leading us to position their Provisional Rating Assessments at aa3, three notches above the a3 Adjusted BCA.

-For senior unsecured debt, our LGF analysis indicates a very low loss-given-failure, leading us to position its Provisional Rating Assessment at a1, two notches above the a3 Adjusted BCA.

-For senior subordinated debt, our LGF analysis indicates a high loss-given-failure, leading us to position its Provisional Rating Assessment at baa1, one notch below the a3 Adjusted BCA.

-For the perpetual Additional Tier 1 notes issued in 2014, the Provisional Rating Assessment is positioned at baa3, three notches below the a3 Adjusted BCA, reflecting our framework for rating non-viability Contingent Convertible Securities.
+- " For deposits and senior unsecured debt, as well as CRR liabilities, our LGF analysis indicates an extremely low loss-given-failure, leading us to position their Provisional Rating Assessments at aa3, three notches above the a3 Adjusted BCA. - " For junior senior unsecured debt, our LGF analysis indicates a very low loss-given-failure, leading us to position its Provisional Rating Assessment at a1, two notches above the a3 Adjusted BCA. - " For subordinated debt, our LGF analysis indicates a high loss-given-failure, leading us to position its Provisional Rating Assessment at baa1, one notch below the a3 Adjusted BCA. - " For the perpetual Additional Tier 1 notes issued in 2014, the Provisional Rating Assessment is positioned at baa3, three notches below the a3 Adjusted BCA, reflecting our framework for rating non-viability Contingent Convertible Securities.